-KCK police issue Silver Alert for missing 66-year-old man
+KCK police cancel Silver Alert for missing 66-year-old man

-KANSAS CITY, Kan. — Police in Kansas City, Kan., are asking people to be on the lookout for a missing 66-year-old man.
+KANSAS CITY, Kan. — Police in Kansas City, Kan., say a missing 66-year-old man has been found.

+Police found George Myers at an area hospital and say he is in good condition.

 Police say George Myers was last seen leaving his house near along South 18th Street not far from Shawnee Drive Thursday.